Mariosunny/validate-declarative/README.md

 Declares the value of a property to be unique across all data validated against a particular schema.
-By default, all properties are non-unique.
+By default, all properties in a schema are non-unique.
-If `$unique` is *true*, the property will generate a [DuplicateValueError](#duplicatevalueerror) when a duplicate value is detected across two data.
+If `$unique` is *true*, the property will generate a [DuplicateValueError](#duplicatevalueerror) when a duplicate value is detected across two data or detected within the same data (ex. duplicate values in an array).
 For nested `$unique` declarations, only the most shallow `$unique` declaration is considered.